-Every message in the Bible is true and every message reduces to a question of faith in the Word and promise of God.
+Every message in the Bible is true and reduces to a question of faith in the Word and promise of God.
 The same is true in relationship among humans and between a human and a horse.
-There is no better way to discover the simple truth of worthy leadership than in relationship with a horse.
-Why?
-Because horses, unlike humans, do not lie to themselves or to each other.
+There’s no better way to discover the simple truth of worthy leadership than with a horse because horses, unlike humans, don’t lie to themselves or to each other.

 Applying and Releasing Pressure is the Basis of Faith

-People who say that it isn’t possible to really know that God exists or interacts with us are simply not willing to experience what surrounds them in the natural world and in their own lives.
+People who say it isn’t possible to really know that God exists or interacts with us are unwilling to experience what surrounds them in the natural world and in their own lives.
 The result is tribulation that leads to anger, anxiety, or aggression – not to glory.

-The first obstacle course of poles, barrels, cones, a picnic table, stairs, fence panel lying flat on the ground, a teeter-totter, tarp, and life-size rocking horse seemed pretty difficult.
+The first obstacle course presented to the Hearts Desire group with poles, barrels, cones, a picnic table, stairs, fence panel lying flat on the ground, a teeter-totter, tarp, and life-size rocking horse seemed pretty difficult.
 The rules were simple: the lead rope must remain slack between hands and halter, the leader may not touch the horse, and no words could be used.

-Separating into teams of five, the rules changed and the course reduced to something a bit more challenging.
-More tribultation!
+Separating into teams of five, the rules changed, and the new course offered more challenges and more tribulation!

-Halters were removed and the loop of my calf rope placed around the neck of the first horse.
+Halters were removed and the loop of my lariat placed around the neck of the first horse.
 The new rules: